web-platform-tests/wpt/docs/_writing-tests/index.md

----
-layout: page
-title: Writing Tests
+# Writing Tests
-order: -1
----

-If you haven't already, it's strongly recommended to read the [introduction][] first, as it introduces the various test types.
+If you haven't already, it's strongly recommended to read the [introduction](../introduction) first, as it introduces the various test types.

-There's also a load of [general guidelines][] that apply to all tests.
+There's also a load of [general guidelines](general-guidelines) that apply to all tests.

 ## Test Type